 If you want to extend the amount of time and wears between washing your jeans (and conserve water) here are some handy techniques.
-Try these tricks out instead of washing your jeans:
+Try these tricks out:

 - Hang them inside-out, in the sun - The UV radiation will help kill bacteria and the fresh air will help with odor.
 Just make sure you turn them inside out so the sun doesn’t discolour them.

 - Put them in the freezer - This age-old trick isn’t as effective as some may think.
-Scientists say that your freezer isn’t cold enough to kill all odor-causing bacteria but we figure putting your jeans on ice won’t hurt ‘em.
+Scientists say that your freezer isn’t cold enough to kill all odor-causing bacteria but we figure freezing jeans won’t hurt ‘em.

 - Steam them - You can hang them nearby while you’re in the shower or invest in a fabric steamer.
 The steam will freshen them up and help kill off germs.

 - Spot wash them - You don’t need to laundry the whole thing to get out stains.
-Hand wash spots for a quick and sustainable alternative.
+Hand wash spots with a wet cloth and mild detergent for a quick and sustainable alternative.

 Hang your jeans inside out in the sun